Climate-adapted forest management in the Zofingen region, Switzerland

 Project location: Switzerland, Aargau canton, Zofingen

-Project status: In operation, exclusive
+Project status: In operation, credits available

 Annual emission reduction of the whole project: max.
-3,553 t
+3550 t

 Forests are priceless ecosystems.
-They are an essential component in the fight against climate change, as they capture the greenhouse gas carbon dioxide (CO2) and produce oxygen at the same time.
+They are an essential component in the fight against climate change, as they capture the greenhouse gas carbon dioxide (CO2) and produce oxygen and store carbon at the same time.
 Forests also serve as recreation areas for people, provide habitats for many animals and plant species, act as a water store, and produce wood – an important renewable and climate-friendly building material and fuel.

 Climate protection thanks to carbon capture in the Zofingen forest